mendix/docs/content/refguide/consumed-odata-service-requirements.md

 The binary data format is supported in the form of *media entities*.
 When a media entity is dragged into the domain model, a corresponding external entity is created.
 The entity will have a `contents` attribute with the binary data.

-Currently, the binary data can be accessed by Java actions only.
+Currently, the binary data can only be accessed by Java actions.

-{{% todo %}}[Following to be finalized depending on final licensing decisions and also has to incorporate, trial and freemium users - also this section seems to be describing back-end limitations not user facing limitations.
-Only the first paragraph - edited is applicable  ]{{% /todo %}}
+{{% todo %}}[Following to be finalized depending on final licensing decisions and also has to incorporate, trial and freemium users -  ]{{% /todo %}}

-## 4 License Limitations
+## 4 Data Hub License Limitations

 Mendix Data Hub is a separately licensed product.
 The type of license that you have determines the total number of objects that can be requested from a consumed OData service *per day*.